Successful digital transformation can make enterprises more competitive and agile in today’s dynamic market.

 But as most CIOs agree, digital transformation can be challenging to implement, and it's not a one-day or one-week task.
 It requires serious commitment from business leaders, training, financial investment, change management, a well-defined strategy, and KPI monitoring.

 Over 70 percent of digital initiatives fail; the biggest reasons are unclear goals and inability to track progress.

-50% of businesses do not define digital transformation metrics or key performance indicators (KPIs) to track their success.
-But investing thousands of dollars without quantifying returns is counterproductive.
-Assessing the right metrics helps you determine whether you’re implementing best practices or not, and if you’re gaining the intended value from the process.
+50 percent of businesses do not define digital transformation metrics or key performance indicators (KPIs) to track their success.
+However, investing thousands of dollars without quantifying returns is counterproductive.
+Assessing the right metrics helps you determine whether you’re implementing best practices or not and if you’re gaining the intended value from the process.